EESSI/docs/docs/test-suite/writing-portable-tests.md

         hooks.assign_tasks_per_compute_unit(self, COMPUTE_UNIT[CPU])
 ```

 The first hook ([set_tag_scale](TODO: API reference)) sets a number of custom attributes for the current test, based on the scale (`self.num_nodes`, `self.default_num_cpus_per_node`, `self.default_num_gpus_per_node`, `self.node_part`).
 These are not used by ReFrame, but can be used by later hooks from the EESSI test suite.
-It also sets a ReFrame `tag` for convenience.
-These are useful for quick test selection, e.g. by running ReFrame with `--tag 1_node` one would only run the tests generated for the scale `1_node`.
-Calling this hook is mandatory for all tests, as it will ensure standardization of tag names based on the scales.
+It also sets a ReFrame scale `tag` for convenience.
+These scale `tag`s are useful for quick test selection, e.g. by running ReFrame with `--tag 1_node` one would only run the tests generated for the scale `1_node`.
+Calling this hook is mandatory for all tests, as it ensures standardization of tag names based on the scales.

 The second hook, `assign_tasks_per_compute_unit`, is used to set the task count.
 This hook sets the `self.num_tasks` and `self.num_tasks_per_node` we hardcoded before.
 In addition, it sets the `self.num_cpus_per_task`.
 In this case, we call it with the `COMPUTE_UNIT[CPU]` argument, which means one task will be launched per (physical) CPU available.
 Thus, for the `1_node` scale, this would run the `mpi4py` test with 128 tasks on a 128-core node, and with 192 tasks on a 192-core node.
 Check the [API reference](TODO) for other valid `COMPUTE_UNIT`'s.